Retirement Living Hub

 Assembling Your Team of Professionals

 You do not need to navigate the complexities of `home modifications` alone.
 Building a reliable team of professionals ensures your projects are completed safely, effectively, and to code.
 Seeking expert advice from specialists in `aging in place` can save you time, money, and potential headaches in the long run.
-These experts bring specialized knowledge of universal design principles and the unique needs of older adults.

 Your team should also help you coordinate these home investments with your estate planning essentials, such as updating your power of attorney.
+I made sure all our documents were in order before we made our big move.

 A key professional to consider is a Certified Aging-in-Place Specialist (CAPS).
 These remodelers, builders, and designers have received training on the specific needs of older adults, common barriers in homes, and solutions for `accessibility`.
-An Occupational Therapist (OT) can also provide invaluable insights.
-They assess your physical capabilities and how you interact with your home environment, recommending tailored modifications to enhance your daily functioning and safety.

 Always work with licensed and insured contractors for any structural or electrical work.
+I would never hire someone without checking their credentials thoroughly.
 Request references, review their portfolios, and ensure they have experience with `aging in place` projects.
-Clear communication with your team at every stage of the planning and execution process is paramount to achieving your desired outcome.

 • Certified Aging-in-Place Specialists (CAPS): These professionals specialize in designing and remodeling homes for `accessibility` and safety as you age.